johnhays/dsgwdashboard/README.md

 It should also run under the newer/faster [Bun Runtime](https://bun.sh/)

-If it comes up successfully, go to a browser put in a HTTPS request to your domain name.
+If it comes up successfully, go to a browser and put in a HTTPS request to your domain name.
 If you get a dashboard, you have done everything correctly.

 I have included a systemd service file in the util subdirectory which can be copied to /lib/systemd/system
 ```
 sudo cp util/dsgwdashboard.service /lib/systemd/system
 ```
-and managed with the **systemctl** commands:
+and manage it with the **systemctl** commands:
 ```
 sudo systemctl status dsgwdashboard
 sudo systemctl enable dsgwdashboard